SamuelTai/ner_task/README.md

 - **Testing**: Execute unit tests using a testing framework like pytest to verify the functionality of individual modules.
 Integration tests can also be performed to test the application as a whole.

-- **Deployment**: Deploy the Dockerized web application to production or staging environments.
+- **Deployment**: Deploy the Dockerized web service to production or staging environments.
 Use container orchestration tools like Docker Compose or Kubernetes for managing and scaling the application.

 ## Architecture Benefits

 - **Maintainability**: The modular structure of the codebase allows for easier maintenance and updates.
 Each component is separated into its own module, making it simpler to understand and modify.

 - **Modularity**: The application follows a modular design, with distinct components responsible for specific tasks such as preprocessing, date extraction, and API handling.
-This promotes code reusability and flexibility.
+Moreover, it offers the flexibility to seamlessly swap out the date extraction model with custom models, thereby enhancing code reusability and adaptability.

 - **Testing**: The codebase is designed with testing in mind, with separate unit tests for each module.
 This facilitates thorough testing of individual components and ensures the reliability of the application.